donovanjblake/mcmod-manager/README.md

 `[CONFIG]`

-Give a path to a mod list toml file to load.
-If omitted, try to load from `./mcmod.toml`.
+The config file to load.
+Defaults to ./mcmod.toml.

 `-v, --game-version <GAME_VERSION>`